SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_station_ble_provisioning_aws/readme.md

   ![Add Device 2](resources/readme/aws_create_thing_step5.png)

-- Attach the policy to the thing created
+- Attach the policy to the thing created.
-  -  If you have any existing policy, attach it and click on create thing
+  -  If you have any existing policy, attach it and click on create thing.

      ![Attach policy](resources/readme/aws_choosing_policy.png)

-  -  If policy is not yet created, follow the below steps.
+  -  If policy is not yet created, follow the steps below.

      -   Choose **Create policy** and fill the fields as per your requirements.

          ![Create policy](resources/readme/aws_create_thing_attach_policy.png)

-     - Give the **Name** to your Policy, Fill **Action** and **Resource ARN** as shown in below image, Click on **Allow** under **Effect** and click **Create**.
+     - Give the **Name** to your Policy.
+Fill in the **Action** and **Resource ARN** fields as shown in the image below.
+Click on **Allow** under **Effect** and click **Create**.

        ![Filling fields for policy](resources/readme/aws_create_thing_policy_create.png)

      - Choose the created policy and click on **Create thing**.

  - Choose the **Download** links to download the device certificate and private key.
-Note that Root CA certificate is already present in SDK (aws_starfield_ca.pem.h), and can be directly used.
+Note that Root CA certificate is already present in the SDK (aws_starfield_ca.pem.h), and can be directly used.

     >**Warning:** This is the only instance you can download your device certificate and private key.
-Make sure to save them safely.
+Make sure to save them securely.

     ![Downloading certificates](resources/readme/aws_thing_certificates_download.png)